UPPMAX/NAISS_Slurm/docs/jobscripts.md

 ```bash
 #SBATCH -n 1
 ```
 in the script.
 The number of cores to host the threads can be requested by using either the `-c` or the `--cpus-per-task` option.
 Both of which do exactly the same thing, so use only one of those.
-The following would request eight cores
+The following would request eight (logical) cores

 ```bash
 #SBATCH -c 8